Sunday, May 27, 2012

 Here it should be noted that such references to the life sciences also point to the coming age of terror: in the name of transhumanism, in the hunt to jimmy the body with new replacement parts, there is an age of vivisection undreamt of --- and the university's biological sciences and psych buildings already drip red with the blood of their victims, almost as incarnadine as a medical or veterinary school.
 A student learns one thing, the pain of the animal, the pain, always call it discomfort of the patient, only gets in the way.

-Transhumanism is about using animals and the earth more thoroughly, more completely for human purposes.
+Transhumanism is NOT ABOUT the peripherality of the human, or the non-centrality of the human.
+It is about expanding the human via technology and above all using animals and exploiting the earth ever more thoroughly, ever more completely for human purposes.

-One says there is no nature, because for one's purposes there is not.
+Those who call themselves Frankfurt school theorists assert that there is/can be no nature, because for one's purposes there is not: there is only us.
 There is human need, greed, caprice.

 And this is true of the new theory, same as the old theory.